Thackray Museum of Medicine

 The Thackray Museum of Medicine in Leeds, West Yorkshire, England, is a museum of the history of medicine adjacent to St James's University Hospital.
 It opened in March 1997 as the Thackray Medical Museum.
 In 1998 it won "Museum of the Year" and has other awards including in 2004 both the "Excellence in England Small Tourist Attraction of the Year" and "Sandford Award for Heritage Education".

-As of 17 May 2021, the museum reopened its doors.
 The museum closed temporarily in 2019 for a £4 million refurbishment, while the museum conference centre and car park remained open, and remained closed because of the COVID-19 pandemic.
-In October 2020 it was announced that the museum was to receive £370,000 from the Culture Recovery Fund to help it to re-open safely.
-In December 2020 the museum's conference centre was used as a COVID-19 vaccination hub.
-The redeveloped museum has since been shortlisted for Art Fund's Museum of the Year award 2021.
+The museum reopened its doors on 17 May 2021.
+The redeveloped museum has since been shortlisted for Art Fund's Museum of the Year award 2021 and received a special commendation from the European Museum Forum in 2023.

 History

 The building is a Grade II listed building, the former Leeds Union Workhouse, which opened in 1861 (foundation stone laid 1858) to accommodate 784 paupers.
 By the end of the 19th century, the buildings had become largely used for medical care of the poor, rather than workhouse and training.
 During the First World War it was called the East Leeds War Hospital, caring for armed services personnel.
+After becoming part of St James's Hospital, the building housed the first geriatric ward in the north of England.
 The building was later known as the Ashley Wing, which was part of the hospital until the 1990s when the old Leeds Union Workhouse building was considered unfit for modern medicine.
 As a listed building, it could not be demolished and Parliament gave permission for it to house the Thackray Medical Museum, which opened in 1997.

 The museum's origins can be traced to Great George Street, Leeds, where Charles Thackray opened a small family-run chemist shop in 1902.
 In less than a century the corner shop grew into one of Britain's principal medical companies, Chas F Thackray Limited, manufacturing drugs and medical instruments and pioneering the hip replacement operation alongside Sir John Charnley.
 In the 1980s Charles Thackray's grandson Paul Thackray established a small collection as an archive of the Leeds-based medical supplies company.
 In 1990 a charitable trust was established to develop the collection.